-- Preparation phase – To suppress the hormone release and menstrual cycle, the doctor prescribes Lupron or a similar drug.
-The female will inject the medication at home.
-This drug tells the body not to ovulate so the fertility clinic can retrieve eggs at 14 days after Lupron begins.
+- Preparation – This involves suppressing the menstrual cycle with the help of Lupron or a similar drug.
+The drug tells the body not to ovulate so the fertility clinic can retrieve eggs at 14 days after Lupron begins.

-- Egg retrieval – This involves retrieving eggs from the ovaries using a specific tool.
-Specialists use hollow needles that are easily inserted through the cervix into the uterus.
+- Egg retrieval – Eggs are retrieved from the ovaries using specific tools, such as hollow needles that are easily inserted through the cervix into the uterus.

-- Fertilization – The retrieved eggs and sperm are combined in Petri dishes in a controlled setting.
-After embryos form, one or more are graded by a fertility specialist.
-The best embryos are chosen for transfer.
+- Fertilization – The retrieved eggs and sperm are allowed to fertilize in the lab in a controlled setting.
+Once embryos form, one or more are graded by a fertility specialist and the best embryos are chosen for transfer.

-- Embryo transfer – The formed embryos are placed into the uterus using a special catheter device.
-This process involves entering the uterus via the cervix and strategically placing the embryos.
+- Embryo transfer – The embryos are placed into the uterus using a special catheter.

-In the United States, IVF success is measured by the live birth rate.
-The live birth rate for each IVF cycle is:
+In the United States, IVF success is measured by the live birth rate and the live birth rate for each IVF cycle is –

-Women in their late 30s and those older have a better chance of conception with IVF if they use donor eggs.
-Use of donor eggs increases a woman’s chances of live birth by 50%, particularly when there are implantation problems.
+Women in their late 30s and older may need donor eggs for a better chance of conception.
+Use of donor eggs increases a woman’s chances of live birth by 50%, especially if there is a history of implantation problems.
 However, older women still have a greater chance of miscarriage.